kubevela/kubevela.github.io/docs/tutorials/webservice.md

 ## Next

-* Learn [multi cluster delivery](../case-studies/multi-cluster) for container image.
+* Learn [multi-cluster delivery](../case-studies/multi-cluster) for the container image.